Botswana Conservation Itinerary

 Day 3, 4, 5: Little Sable

-Wake up, grab a coffee and enjoy your last moments at Meno a Kwena.
+Day 3: Wake up, grab a coffee and enjoy your last moments at Meno a Kwena.
 After breakfast you will transfer back to Maun and hop onto a small plane, to continue your adventure into the Okavango Delta.
-You will be flyting onto the Khwai Private Reserve in the northern reaches of the Okavango Delta, with a chance to appreciate the beauty of the Okavango Delta along the way.
+You will be flying onto the Khwai Private Reserve in the northern reaches of the Okavango Delta, with a chance to appreciate the beauty of the Okavango Delta along the way.

 Khwai Private Reserve has one of the most beautifully iconic landscapes in Botswana.
 It is 200,000 hectares (770 sq. miles) of pristine wilderness.
 Mopane woodlands give way to riverine forests and spectacular floodplains with pans (waterholes) and flooded grasslands that wind their way through the KPR from the Khwai River.